 - The city of Theatrica and its citizens.
 The society considers itself classless and entirely noble, relegating peasant status to all non-Theatricans (thereby keeping the elite/pleb contrast intact).

 - The Kitan court in Guy Gavriel Kay's Under Heaven.
 About as Truth in Television as a fantasy novel can get, as it is closely based on Tang Dynasty China, where the court was plenty deadly and decadent.
 (The events of the novel pattern the intrigues that led up to the An Shi Rebellion, which some historians consider to be, in terms of percentage of casualties, the deadliest conflict in human history.)

 - Vorkosigan Saga is a Zig Zag.
-By Mile's time it is simply a Standard Royal Court and most of the politics looks like fairly normal parliamentering with mundane tricks like exchanging support for each others favorite project.
+By Miles's time it is simply a Standard Royal Court and most of the politics looks like fairly normal parliamenteering with mundane tricks like exchanging support for each other's favorite project.
 However once in awhile a Vor will stoop to thuggery.
-There are a number of Vor that are useless and vice-obsessed, or pretend to be like Ivan and By.
+There are a number of Vor that are useless and vice-obsessed—or pretend to be, like Ivan and By.
 These seem to be a minority.
-When Miles was a child however the Barrayaran system was much more violent and assassinations and attempted coups were an expected feature of politics.
+When Miles was a child, however, the Barrayaran system was much more violent, and assassinations and attempted coups were an expected feature of politics.

 - The Age of Fire series has the court politics of the Lavadome — hundreds of dragons, all vying for the favor of, or entry into, the Imperial Line.
 And as for those already in the Line, they're constantly struggling for influence, power, and ultimately the chance to take the Tyr's throne for themselves.